mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 mainly because TANGO, as a CORBA-based technology, requires access to the TCP/IP stack, which is not the case for the web browsers.

-This work demonstrates how various web technologies can be tied together to create a generic, graphical application capable of controling TANGO device servers.
-Presented approach builds on the TangoJS project [@liszcz-msc-thesis-tangojs] and uses modern architectural patterns to reliably manage the data flow between a set of loosely coupled components.
+The paper is aimed to demonstrate how various web technologies can be tied together to create a generic, graphical application capable of controling TANGO device servers.
+The presented approach is build on the TangoJS project [@liszcz-msc-thesis-tangojs] and uses modern architectural patterns to reliably manage the data flow between a set of loosely connected UI components that are isolated and independent of each other.

-## Related work
+# Related work

 Over the years there were a few attempts to create a framework for development of web-based Tango applications.

 The first project using a web browser as a runtime for Tango applications was Canone (2005) [@pelkocanone07; @www-canone].
-Canone allows one to compose the GUI from multipe widgets representing various devices and properties of these devices.
+Canone allows to compose a GUI from multipe widgets representing various devices and properties of these devices.
 The user can put widgets on a webpage layout.
 [@Fig:202-canone-gui] presents an example application built with Canone.
-Due to the Tango's requirements in regard to the network access, a clear separation into the backend and the frontend parts is visible in Canone's architecture.
+Due to the Tango's requirements in regard to the network access, a clear separation into the backend and the frontend parts is applied in Canone's architecture.
 The backend part, called *socket server*, is a Python application acting as a proxy between Tango device servers and the frontend part.
 The frontend is written mostly in PHP but Canone's widgets also use AJAX in a